 ABOUT MICHELLE MODEST

 Michelle Modest originally hails from State College, Pennsylvania.
 She received her BA from Yale University, and then went on Imperial College London to complete an MSc in Conservation Science.
 At Imperial, she worked with Brandon Southall to complete her thesis titled Anthropogenic noise pollution: Understanding the effects of mid-frequency active sonar on Risso’s dolphin behavior.
-She is now a first year PhD student in Ari Friedlaender’s lab at UC Santa Cruz, and is very excited to spend the next 5 years investigating the effects of climate change on humpback whales in the Western Antarctic Peninsula.
+She is now a PhD student in Ari Friedlaender’s lab at UC Santa Cruz, and is very excited to spend the next 5 years investigating the effects of climate change on humpback whales in the Western Antarctic Peninsula.
 Michelle is a past ACS San Francisco Bay Chapter research grant awardee.